TypeFox/oct-playground-demo/documentation/demo-scenario.md

 ### Roles

- - You: Project stakeholder (no IDE, just browser).
-You care about business rules and documentation clarity.
+ - **Sta** (Stakeholder): Project stakeholder (no IDE, just browser).
+Cares about business rules and documentation clarity.
- - Jan: Senior engineer (working in Theia IDE with OCT integration).
-He owns the technical implementation.
+ - **Dev** (Developer): Senior engineer (working in Theia IDE with OCT integration).
+Owns the technical implementation.

 ### Scene Setup

-You call Jan on a video call to discuss urgent changes to the discount system.
+Sta calls Dev on a video call to discuss urgent changes to the discount system.
 Marketing wants to launch a tiered discount promotion next week, but the current system only supports simple percentage discounts.
 The requirements are complex: tiered bonuses based on order amount, seasonal multipliers, discount stacking rules, and maximum caps per customer type.
-You need to ensure the new rules are both technically feasible and aligned with business strategy—and you need to finalize this today.
+They need to ensure the new rules are both technically feasible and aligned with business strategy—and they need to finalize this today.

-Jan starts an OCT session from Theia and sends you a room ID.
-You join via the OCT Playground in your browser.
-You're both on the video call and can see each other's cursors in the shared editor.
+Dev starts an OCT session from Theia and sends Sta a room ID.
+Sta joins via the OCT Playground in the browser.
+They're both on the video call and can see each other's cursors in the shared editor.

-**Presentation Note:** During the demo, you and Jan will speak naturally to each other over the video call while simultaneously editing the shared files.
-The audience will see both your screen (OCT Playground in browser) and hear your conversation.
+**Presentation Note:** During the demo, Sta and Dev will speak naturally to each other over the video call while simultaneously editing the shared files.
+The audience will see Sta's screen (OCT Playground in browser) and hear the conversation.
 This demonstrates how voice communication + shared editing creates a powerful collaboration experience that's impossible with either tool alone.

 ## Act 1 – Discovering Complex Business Requirements

- - Jan opens discount-rules.ts in Theia.
-You see it instantly in the Playground.
+ - Dev opens discount-rules.ts in Theia.
+Sta sees it instantly in the Playground.
  - The file contains basic logic:

 ```typescript